 13. CAUSE AND EFFECT MISMATCH: This technique confuses the audience about what is really cause and effect.
 In fact the causes of most phenomena are complex, and it is misleading to say just one of the following: "Tuberculosis is caused by bacteria", "Tuberculosis is caused by un-regulated capitalism that creates poor working conditions", "Tuberculosis is caused by a lack of effective antibiotics".

-14. DISTORTION OF DATA or OUT OF CONTEXT or CARD STACKING: This technique is used to convince the audience by using selected information and not presenting the complete story.
+14. DISTORTION OF DATA or OUT OF CONTEXT or CARD STACKING or CHERRY PICKING: This technique is used to convince the audience by using selected information and not presenting the complete story.
 Examples: "A study was done that showed eating peanut butter causes liver cancer" (the fact that later the study was later shown to be flawed or funded by the peanut butter haters and therefore suspect, is not revealed).
 A variation would be "Raising the speed limit to 65 mph resulted in many fewer traffic fatalities".
 Such statements need to be checked with how many people were driving before and after the change in speed limit.
 Fewer people may be driving after the speed limit change, even though the fatality rates (deaths per 100,000) may be higher, leading to the overall result of fewer fatalities.

 16. FAULTY ANALOGY: This is when a comparison is carried to far.
 Example: "The economy is following the same path as right before the great depression, therefore we will experience a stock market crash soon!"
 SLIPPERY SLOPE would be an example of faulty analogy.
 Slippery slope makes the argument that a shift in one direction will continue to lead to extremes (ex. smoking pot will lead to heroine addiction).
 It is not necessarily so.

 17. MISUSE OF STATISTICS: Some examples: Average results are reported, but not the amount of variation around the averages.
 A percent or fraction is presented, but not the sample size as in "9 out of 10 dentists recommend...".
 Absolute and proportional quantities are mixed as in "3,400 more robberies occurred in our town last year, whereas other cities hand an increase of less than one percent".
 Graphs are used that, by chopping off part of the scale or using unusual units or no scale, distort the appearance of the result.
 Results are reported with misleading precision.
 For example, representing 13 out of 19 students as 68.42105 percent.

-"Of course the
+FEAR: "Of course the people

 a communist dictatorship.
-Voice or no
+Voice or no voice, the

 leaders.
 That is easy.
-All you have to do is tell them they are being attacked,
+All you have to do is tell them

 for lack of patriotism, and exposing the country to

 -- Herman Goering at the Nuremberg trials (http://www.snopes.com/quotes/goering.htm)